 How I Read

 I often think of books that left an impression as a snapshot of who I was at the time.
-My library, which is only occasionally updated, reflects this (2015 was a “get smart on startups” year while 2020 was a year of contemplation and looking inwards while a global pandemic rendered the world to stand still).
+My library, which is only occasionally updated, reflects this (2015 was a “get smart on startups” year while 2020 was a year of contemplation while a global pandemic rendered the world to stand still).

 Fiction